aws-samples/amazon-textract-large-scale-selectable-pdf/README.md

 ## Architecture

-The figure 1 shows the archecture used by the _large-scale-selectable-pdf_ application.
+The figure 1 shows the architecture used by the _large-scale-selectable-pdf_ application.
 The workflow runs as follow:
 1. The user starts by uploading one or several PDF's in the _InputDocument_ Amazon S3 bucket.
 2. Each document uploaded to S3 will automatically trigger the _Starttextract_ Amazon Lambda function.
 This is where the parallel processing of document starts.
-3. Each _Starttextract_ Lambda function triggers an asychronous Textract job which can last from 1 minute to 30 minutes, depending on the size (i.e. number of pages) of the document.
+3. Each _Starttextract_ Lambda function triggers an asynchronous Textract job which can last from 1 minute to 30 minutes, depending on the size (i.e. number of pages) of the document.
 Each Textract job will write a message in Amazon SNS when finished.
 4. Each SNS message triggers the Lambda function _ProcessTextract_ which download